madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 We simply provide an inhibitor to the type based on pattern matching.
 This is the same as proving by case analysis.

-To understand what goes on we can consider the type expression to be instantiated in each case.
-Afterwards it is reduced per the semantics of the `Not`, `And`, and `Or` type families.
+To understand what goes on we instantiate the type expression in each case.
+Afterward, the compiler reduces per the semantics of the `Not`, `And`, and `Or` type families.
 In the first case we instantiate the type expression such that.